 According to a 2022 Achievers Solutions report, 52% of workers said they stay in a company that makes them feel supported.

 When to Give a Stay Interview

-Companies often try to ask stay interview questions during a performance review, thinking that utilizing the time to cover multiple topics is efficient.
+Don’t combine stay interview questions with a performance review.
 Employees are in a different frame of mind during performance reviews, expecting to speak very little and not engage in an open discussion.
-You’re attempting to achieve different outcomes with each of these employee management tools, so don’t try to combine them into one—you won’t get the outcome you need from either.
+You’re attempting to achieve different outcomes with each of these employee management tools, so don’t try to combine them—you won’t get the outcome you need from either.

 Why Companies Use Stay Interviews

 Ultimately, the purpose of stay interviews is to reduce turnover, which has never been more important.
 According to a 2023 poll of jobseekers by Monster, 40% were considering leaving their current role for a higher salary, and 34% were considering leaving their current role for more growth opportunities.

 But even if you have low turnover, stay interviews allow you to effectively take action at the first sign of problems.
 Expect to gain insight into: